Key Takeaways

 Yes.
 Nominee shareholders are legal and commonly used in BVI companies.
 A nominee holds shares on behalf of the beneficial owner, providing a level of privacy.
 However, the nominee's name must be disclosed in the company's Register of Members, and beneficial ownership information must be maintained separately to comply with anti-money laundering regulations.

-No. The BVI does not allow bearer shares in any form—physical certificates, digital tokens, or bearer warrants.
+No. The BVI does not allow bearer shares in any form, physical certificates, digital tokens, or bearer warrants.
 The BVI bearer shares prohibition is absolute and extends to all ownership instruments that provide anonymity or avoid beneficial ownership disclosure.
 Only registered shares with recorded ownership are permitted under BVI company law today.

 BVI bearer shares faced initial conversion deadlines in 2009-2010, but the definitive prohibition came through the BVI Business Companies Amendment Act 2015.
 This legislation formally banned the issuance of new bearer shares and invalidated any unconverted certificates.
 Full enforcement was operational by 2016, with the BVI Financial Services Commission monitoring compliance.

 The BVI bearer shares custodian system was a temporary transitional mechanism from 2009-2015.
-Companies could deposit bearer certificates with licensed custodians—typically trust companies or registered agents—while ownership was being formalized into registered shares.
+Companies could deposit bearer certificates with licensed custodians, typically trust companies or registered agents, while ownership was being formalized into registered shares.
 This was not a permanent solution; all custodial arrangements had to be fully converted to registered shares by 2015.

 The BVI Financial Services Commission (FSC) enforces the prohibition through registered agent oversight, periodic company audits, and coordination with international banking systems.
 Registered agents must verify that client companies have no bearer share provisions.
-Companies attempting to issue bearer shares face deregistration, director prosecution, and inability to access banking or financial services globally.
+Companies attempting to issue bearer shares face deregistration, director prosecution, and the inability to access banking or financial services globally.

 Modern compliant alternatives include nominee shareholder arrangements, where a nominee holds shares on the beneficial owner's instructions; trust structures, where a trustee holds legal title while beneficiaries remain private; and segregated portfolio companies for specific regulated structures.
 All alternatives comply with BVI transparency regulations while providing legitimate privacy within legal boundaries.